quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

   the QUIC version of the connection's first flight.

 * The "original version" is the QUIC version of the very first packet the client sends to the server.
-If version negotiation spans multiple connections, the original version is equal to the client's chosen version of the first QUIC connection.
+If version negotiation spans multiple connections (see
+  {{connections}}), the original version is equal to the client's chosen version of the first QUIC connection.

 * The "negotiated version" is the QUIC version in use on the connection once the version negotiation process completes.

 * The "Maximum Segment Lifetime" (MSL) represents the time a QUIC packet can exist in the network.
 Implementations can make this configurable, and a RECOMMENDED value is one minute.
+Note that the term "segment" here originated in {{Section 3.3 of !TCP=RFC0793}}.

 # Version Negotiation Mechanism